Volunteer In Laos

-As a volunteer you travel to the breathtaking Vang Vieng between Vientiane and Luang Prabang.
+When you volunteer in Laos you travel to the breathtaking Vang Vieng between Vientiane and Luang Prabang.
 You can choose from different volunteer projects, all aimed at improving education.
 Prepare for a real non-profit experience with an amazing positive impact.
 You work as a volunteer with our team that is recognized as INGO by the local authorities, getting recognition as INGO is not common in Laos.

 Flanked by much larger neighbors like Thailand and Vietnam, Laos is easy to overlook.
 Laos is a small landlocked country of six million people.
 The country rarely makes headline news in the international press, and the core of Lao culture still remains untouched by modern Western influence.
 However, its cultural traditions, friendly people and natural beauty are becoming more popular since the country opened its doors to tourists in the early 1990s.